Moose: Description

 On average, an adult moose stands 1.4–2.1 m high at the shoulder, which is more than 1 ft higher than the next-largest deer on average, the wapiti.
-The tail is short (6 cm to 8 cm in length) and vestigial in appearance; unlike other ungulates the moose tail is too short to swish away insects.
+The tail is short (6–8 cm in length) and vestigial in appearance; unlike other ungulates the moose tail is too short to swish away insects.
 Males (or "bulls") normally weigh from 380 to 700 kg and females (or "cows") typically weigh 200 to 490 kg, depending on racial or clinal as well as individual age or nutritional variations.
 The head-and-body length is 2.4–3.1 m, with the vestigial tail adding only a further 5–12 cm.
 The largest of all the races is the Alaskan subspecies (A. a. gigas), which can stand over 2.1 m at the shoulder, has a span across the antlers of 1.8 m and averages 634.5 kg in males and 478 kg in females.
 Typically, however, the antlers of a mature bull are between 1.2 and 1.5 m.
 The largest confirmed size for this species was a bull shot at the Yukon River in September 1897 that weighed 820 kg and measured 2.33 m high at the shoulder.
 There have been reported cases of even larger moose, including a bull killed in 2004 that weighed 1043 kg, and a bull that reportedly scaled 1180 kg, but none are authenticated and some may not be considered reliable.